 Along with developing leadership skills through education outside the classroom and involvement in extra-curricular activities, there are also a number of opportunities for students to develop their leadership capacity in formalised roles.
 At the junior level, students can become involved in the junior council and ensure that the views and voices of the junior students are heard.

-At the senior level there are elected leadership positions available in the area of Arts, Culture, Environment, Services, Sport and Māori.
+At the senior level there are elected leadership positions available in the area of Arts, Culture, Environment, Service, Well Being, Sport and Māori.
 The leaders in these areas also chair committees which students can join.
 The student body is led by a Head Boy, Head Girl, Deputy Head Boy and Deputy Head Girl.
 A strong house system is led by House Captains who are overseen by the Deputy Head Boy and Girl.

 Hillcrest High School has a strong relationship with local iwi Ngati Haua and this is further strengthened every year through the Year 9 Tauwhare Marae Noho.
 Groups of Year 9 students get to experience life on a marae through an overnight noho which begins with a Powhiri on the morning of the first day.